Teksta versija

 1) a printout from the Electronic Declaration System of the State Revenue Service certified by the relevant person or a representative thereof or a statement of the State Revenue Service that the relevant person does not have any tax debts, including the debts of mandatory State social insurance contributions;

-2) a copy of the decision by the State Revenue Service or the competent authority of a local government to extend or postpone the deadline for the payment of taxes or other objective evidence on the absence of the tax debt.
+2) a copy of the decision of the State Revenue Service or the competent authority of a local government to extend or postpone the deadline for the payment of taxes or other objective evidence on the absence of the tax debt.

 [20 June 2019]

-[21 June 2007; 8 July 2011]
+[21 June 2007; 8 July 2011; 12 October 2023]

-1) organise a second auction by ascending step at which the authority which organises alienation of immovable property (Section 9) may lower the opening price for the auction but by not more than 20 per cent;
+1) organise a second auction by ascending step at which the authority which organises the alienation of immovable property (Section 9) may lower the opening price for the auction but by not more than 20 per cent;

 2) organise a new auction by changing the procedures for the payment of the highest price bid;